HOW DO I MAKE AN EXPENSES CLAIM?

 Reception staff can also help if you need to book use of a table, gazebo, or Societies Guild equipment.

-If your event will take place one of the other Squares, or if it is a Square 3 event which falls outside the normal range of events held there - sales, promotions etc. - you will need to obtain permission from the University's estates department at least three weeks beforehand by completing an ‘Events on Squares’ Form which you can download using the link provided.
+If your event will take place one of the other Squares, or if it is a Square 3 event which falls outside the normal range of events held there - sales, promotions etc. - you will need to obtain permission from the University's Estates Department by completing an ‘Events on Squares’ Form which you can download using the link provided.
+Depending on the nature of your event, you will need to provide either one or three weeks' notice, so don't leave it too late!

 If you want to sell or give out food at your event, you will need to comply with food hygiene regulations and also complete a Food Agreement Form.
 Again, please use the link provided.